-Looking for a new tent but cant decide on whether you want a dome tent or a cabin tent?
+Looking for a new tent but cant decide on a dome tent vs cabin tent?
 The wrong choice here could leave you wet and cold in the middle of the night or result in a screaming match between the kids.

 We cover the pros and cons of dome tents and cabin tents, and which one is right for your situation.
 Read on to ensure you have a pain free vacation.

 Looking for a family friendly camping experience?
 Check out our guide to the best cabin tent.

 What Is A Dome Tent?